TheeGrassHopper/netflix-clone/README.md

 # Who doesn't love watching endless trailers

-This a React netflix traliers - WHO doesn't love watching endless trailers and then call it a night and go to sleep lol [www.netflix.com](https://netflix-colne-9ed17.web.app).
+This a React Netflix trailers - WHO doesn't love watching endless trailers and then call it a night and go to sleep lol

+[www.netflix.com](https://netflix-colne-9ed17.web.app).

-## Useing
+## Using
 - axios
 - movie-trailer
 - react-youtube